- Differentiated Instruction

 Year Three: Students complete a capstone project that includes further work with their chosen organization, presenting their research to the IDEAL community in assembly and a culminating conversation with their service organization

-ArtBeat is IDEAL’s annual art show and film festival, with school-wide exhibits of our students' creative endeavors displayed throughout both school buildings.
+ArtBeat is IDEAL’s annual visual and performing art show, with schoolwide exhibits of our students' creative endeavors displayed throughout both school buildings.
 Each spring, as the school year begins to wind down, our community takes the time to reflect upon and celebrate all that our students have accomplished throughout the year in the visual art department at IDEAL.
-All students in visual arts classes showcase a body of work, and students who participate in stop-motion labs have a film in the festival.
+All students in visual arts classes showcase a body of work, and music and theatre students perform pieces from their longer works.
 IDEAL families tour our school art gallery as students highlight the motivation and techniques behind their work.
 Our authentic, gallery-opening style approach to ArtBeat provides an opportunity for students to display their skills and work, and student creations reflect each artist's creative spirit, courage, tenacity, and unique style of expression.